Plate Surrender in MissouriPage Overview

-After establishing residency in the Show Me state, you have 30 days to register your vehicle with the Department of Revenue (DOR) and obtain Missouri plates.
+After establishing residency in the Show Me state, register your vehicle with the Department of Revenue (DOR) and obtain Missouri plates.
 No surrendering of your license plates is necessary, unless mandated by your former state’s DMV.

 Before registering is the time to decide whether you want standard Missouri license plates or one of the state’s many specialized plates.

 Visit our relocation guide for information on Missouri recreational opportunities, jobs and more.

 After leaving the state, you’re not required to surrender your Missouri license plates.
 The DOR does strongly encourage destroying the plates to prevent unlawful use.

 Before handing over the car keys, remove the license plates from the vehicle.
 In some instances, you may be allowed to transfer the plates to another vehicle under your name.
 If it’s a different vehicle type, surrender the plates to the DOR and receive credit for any unused portion of the original registration fee against the registration fee of your other vehicle.